For many air travelers, the Transportation Security Administration (TSA) screening is the most dreaded part of the journey.

 ✓ At sea.
 If you’re cruising, you probably won’t see any TSA agents.
 Screenings and passport control are handled by customs agents and cruise personnel.

 ✓ On the train.
 Although some TSA teams have been spotted on subways, light rail, and Amtrak, their presence is random and sporadic.
 Your odds of seeing an A-list celebrity on the train are greater than being searched and questioned by a TSA agent.

-Once the screening process has begun, you are required by law to go through the screening.
+Once the screening process has begun, you must finish the screening.
 But it’s important to note that TSA screeners, also referred to as Transportation Security Officers, do not have law enforcement authority.
 In other words, they can’t arrest you.
 They have to call airport police to do that.

 If you’re not at the airport, the rules are different.
-If you approach a checkpoint, you can make a U-turn or walk away, and there is no legal requirement that you allow your vehicle or your belongings to be searched.
+If you approach a checkpoint on the road, you can make a U-turn or walk away.
+There is no legal requirement to allow an agent to search your car.

 In addition, you can deny airport police permission to search you or your car by saying, “I do not consent to a search.”
 A law enforcement officer can’t search your car without probable cause — in other words, unless he or she sees something suspicious.
 So technically, it’s possible to pass through a TSA checkpoint and deny agents the right to search your vehicle.
 But you are probably better off just leaving or complying.